Second Layer Blockchain

-However, another way to overcome these limitations, as well as other scalability issues that are inherent to blockchains, is to rely on a second layer blockchain, also called a side_chain.
+However, another way to overcome these limitations, as well as other scalability issues that are inherent to blockchains, is to rely on a second layer blockchain, also called a side-chain.

-A second layer is another blockchain that sits as an intermediary between a decentralized app and the main chain, this layer is more lightweight and can therefore provide faster responses and at a much lower gas cost.
+A second layer is another blockchain that sits as an intermediary between a decentralized app and the main chain.
+This layer is more lightweight and can therefore provide faster responses and at a much lower gas cost.

 Instead of making transactions directly into the main chain, transactions are done on the side chain, and then it’s the duty of the side-chain to eventually sync these changes with the main chain.

 The side-chain is able to provide faster responses because it’s a smaller network with less nodes.
 The transactions that are carried out in the second layer are initially less secure, but they are eventually committed to the main chain in bulks, and all of the security checks of the main chain can be enforced there.

 The side-chain is also able to lower individual transaction costs significantly because it groups many transactions into a single one when syncing with the main chain.
 So the gas that would need to be paid for one transaction on the main chain can be divided over several thousand transactions.

 Also, when syncing with the main chain, several redundant transactions can be avoided entirely, further reducing transaction costs.
 For example, if Alice transfers 1 ETH to Bob, and then Bob transfers 1 ETH to Carol, then those two transactions can be simplified into one, by registering that Alice transfers directly to Carol.

 Decentraland has a partnership with Matic, who provide their own side-chain on Ethereum.
 Their side-chain can be used by scenes to support fast and very cheap transactions.